bullockwp/SLiMs_CovNet/README.md

 # SLiMs_CovNet
 -"Feature-learning in Short Linear Motifs (SLiMs) and Characterizing SLiMs in their Structural Context."
 - Created a convolutional neural network which infers a probability distribution of residues along alternative sequences of SLiMs,  from the input of their atomistic structure.
-- 8 week project
+- 8 week project.
-- Intended as a learning exercise in lachine learning
+- Intended as a learning exercise in machine learning.

 Main file = SLiMsNN working.py